kopeckyf/taupy/documentation/source/simulation/evaluation.rst

 ==========

 The :py:class:`Evaluation <taupy.simulation.evaluation.Evaluation>` class
-provides methods for analysing many debate stages, positions, and storing that information in a combined data table.
-It performs most of its operations concurrently and gives a performance advantage on machines with many processors.
+provides methods for analysing large chunks of data and storing that information in a combined table.
+It performs most of its operations concurrently and gives a performance advantage on machines with many CPUs.
 All measures described in :ref:`Analysis & measurement` can be applied to :py:class:`Evaluation` objects.